taigereye/cs91r/README.md

 - Renewable power plant construction incurs zero emissions.
 - Cost of replacing failed renewable power plant is equal to cost of building new plant in current tech stage.
 - Renewable power plant lifetime (and resulting need for replacement) can be modeled as Bernoulli probability of failure each year (probability is reciprocal of lifetime).
+- Fossil fuel and renewable power plants have the same capacity factor and are built to the same generation size.

 ### MDP v1